gis-rpd/pipelines/variant-calling-gatk/README.rst

 - Run ``variant-calling-gatk.py -h`` to get basic usage information.
 - If called correctly, jobs will be run on the cluster automatically
 - Using ``-v`` is recommended to get some more information
-- Should the pipeline 'crash' for technical reasons, it can be restarted by simply running ``bash run.sh`` (for local mode) or ``qsub run.sh`` (for cluster mode).
+- Should the pipeline 'crash', it can be restarted by simply running ``bash run.sh`` (for local mode) or ``qsub run.sh`` (for cluster mode).
 Note that a crash due to input file or parameter issues can not be resolved in this fashion.

 Output